Bluetooth Protocol Intro¶

 The MetaWear protocol is not documented.
 MetaWear is not a standard BLE profile.

-Please use our APIs to communicate with MetaSensors using a Bluetooth link.
+Please use our SDKs to communicate with MetaSensors using a Bluetooth link.